What is the rationale behind this project?

-If you work in Human Resources and Organisational Development within the NHS, or if you use the services of HR and OD, which encompasses all NHS and integrated health and care colleagues, then we want you to contribute and play an active role in co-creating the future vision of our NHS people profession.
+If you work in Human Resources and Organisational Development within the NHS, or if you use the services of HR and OD, which encompasses all NHS colleagues, then we want you to contribute and play an active role in co-creating the future vision of our NHS people profession.

 This is a really challenging time to ask colleagues to stop and think about the future.
 The reality is that the way in which we have had to work over the last 12 months has changed dramatically and in many places we have had to truly transform the way we as a profession deliver our services.
 Never more than now, have the concerns about our people, being more relevant and important.
 The combination of those two factors mean we have a once in a generation opportunity to bravely describe our vision for people services in the NHS, what we need to get there and celebrate what we already do brilliantly - the time is now.